 What is the best project you have been involved in?

-What is your favourite building in this region and why?
+What is your favourite building in the region and why?

-If you could change one thing to improve property in this region, what would it be?
+If you could change one thing to improve the property industry in this region, what would it be?